maphew/zadam-trilium-wiki/Search.md

 ### Type coercion

-It's important to realize that label value is always technically a string even if it contains logically different value.
+It's important to realize that a label value is always technically a string, even if it contains logically different value.
 This then allows you to do things like:

 ```
 note.dateCreated =* '2019-05'